-These performances have been cancelled due to COVID-19 but a film will be streamed online December 3-17: details and tickets.
+These performances have been cancelled due to COVID-19 but a film will be streamed online December 3-17: details.

 Two generations of Canadian contemporary dance artists come together in an evening of vibrant solo works helmed by Mary-Louise Albert.
 Having retired from performing twenty years ago following a distinguished career as a dancer, Albert is reviving three solos she commissioned from leading Canadian choreographers, for a new generation of outstanding female performers.
 Peter Bingham’s Woman Walking (away) will be danced by Livona Ellis; Tedd Robinson’s (oLOS) features Vanessa Goodman; and Allen Kaeja’s Trace Elements will be performed by Rebecca Margolick.
 Joyful, yearning, vivacious, and dramatic, these eclectic, beautifully crafted solos encompass a world of emotions.
 Albert herself returns to the stage at the age of 65 for the premiere of Empreintes, a new solo commissioned from Serge Bennathan; and to mark emerging choreographic voices, Ellis and Margolick will also share two of their own short solos.

 This inspiring and deeply personal project celebrates the equal creative fusion of dancer and choreographer and pays tribute to the enduring cycle of lives in dance, and to the continuing evolution of choreography itself.